 I have always had a taste for nocturnal prowling.
-As a race we have grown too intelligent to take seriously any of the old, instinctive fears that preserved us through preceding generations.
+We as a race have grown too intelligent to take seriously any of the old, instinctive fears that preserved us through preceding generations.
 Our sole remaining salvation, then, has come to be our tendency to travel in herds.
 We wander at night—but our objective is somewhere on the brightly lighted streets, or still somewhere where men do not go alone.
 When we travel far afield, it is in company.
-Few of my acquaintance, few in the whole city here, would care to ramble at midnight over the grass-grown path I have spoken of—not because they would fear to do so, but because such things are not being done.
+Few of my acquaintance, few in the whole city here, would care to ramble at midnight over the grass-grown path I have spoken of; not because they would fear to do so, but because such things are not being done.

 Well, it is dangerous to differ individually from one’s fellows.
 It is dangerous to wander from the beaten road.
-And the fears that guarded the race in the dawn of time and through the centuries were founded on reality.
+And the fears that guarded the race in the dawn of time and through the centuries were real fears, founded on reality.

 A month ago, I was a stranger here.
 I had just taken my first position—I was graduated from college only three months before, in the spring.
 I was lonely, and likely to remain so for some time, for I have always been of a solitary nature, making friends slowly.

-I had received one invitation out, to visit the camp of a fellow employee in the firm for which I worked, a camp which was located on the farther side of the wide river, the side across from the city and the canal, where the bank was high and steep and heavily wooded, and little tents blossomed all along the water’s edge.
+I had received one invitation out —to visit the camp of a fellow employee in the firm for which I worked, a camp which was located on the farther side of the wide river—the side across from the city and the canal, where the bank was high and steep and heavily wooded, and little tents blossomed all along the water’s edge.
 At night these camps were a string of sparkling lights and tiny, leaping campfires, and the tinkle of music carried faintly far across the calmly flowing water.
 That far bank of the river was no place for an eccentric, solitary man to love.
-But the near bank, which would have been an eyesore to the campers had not the river been so wide—the near bank attracted me from my first glimpse of it.
+But the near bank, which would have been an eyesore to the campers had not the river been so wide,—the near bank attracted me from my first glimpse of it.

 We embarked in a motor-boat at some distance downstream, and swept up along the near bank, and then out and across the current.
 I turned my eyes backward.
-The murk of stagnant water that was the canal, the jumble of low buildings beyond it, the lonely, low-lying waste of the narrow strip of land between canal and river, the dark, scattered trees growing there—I intended to see more of these things.
+The murk of stagnant water that was the canal, the jumble of low buildings beyond it; the lonely, low-lying waste of the narrow strip of land between canal and river, the dark, scattered trees growing there—I intended to see more of these things.

 The bridge I had crossed was near the end of the city going north, as the canal marked its western extremity.
 Ten minutes of walking, and the dismal shacks were quite a distance behind, the river was farther away and the strip of waste land much wider and more wooded, and tall trees across the canal marched with me as the evil-looking houses had done before.
 Far and faint, the sound of a bell in the city reached my ears.
 It was midnight.

-I stopped, enjoying the desolation around me.
+I stopped, enjoyed the desolation around me.
 It had the savor I had expected and hoped for.
 I stood for some time looking up at the sky, watching the low drift of heavy clouds, which were visible in the dull reflected glow from distant lights in the heart of the city, so that they appeared to have a lurid phosphorescence of their own.
 The ground under my feet, on the contrary, was utterly devoid of light.
-I had felt my way carefully, knowing the edge of the canal partly by instinct, partly by the even more perfect blackness of the water in it, and even holding fairly well to the path, because it was perceptibly sunken below the ground beside it.
+I had felt my way carefully, knowing the edge of the canal partly by instinct, partly by the even more perfect blackness of the water in it, and even holding pretty well to the path, because it was perceptibly sunken below the ground beside it.

 Now as I stood motionless in this spot, my eyes upcast, my mind adrift with strange fancies, suddenly my feelings of satisfaction and well-being gave way to something different.
-Fear was an emotion unknown to me—for I had always been drawn to those things which make men fear.
-But now along all the length of my spine I was conscious of a prickling, tingling sensation—such as my forefathers may have felt in the jungle when the hair on their backs stood up.
-I knew that there were eyes upon me, and that that was why I was afraid to move.
-I stood perfectly still, my face uptilted toward the sky.
-But with effort, I mastered myself.
+Fear was an emotion unknown to me—for those things which make men fear, I had always loved.
+A graveyard at night was to me a charming place for a stroll and meditation.

-Slowly, slowly, with an attempt to propitiate the owner of the unseen eyes by my casual manner, I lowered my own.
-I looked straight ahead— at the softly swaying silhouette of the tree-tops across the canal as they moved gently in the cool night wind, at the mass of blackness that was those trees, and the opposite shore, at the shiny blackness that was the canal, where the reflections of the clouds glinted vaguely and disappeared.
-As I grew accustomed to the greater blackness and my pupils expanded, I dimly discerned the contours of an old boat or barge, half sunken in the water.
+Slowly—slowly, with an attempt to propitiate the owner of the unseen eyes by my casual manner, I lowered my own.
+I looked straight ahead— at the softly swaying silhouette of the tree-tops across the canal as they moved gently in the cool night wind; at the mass of blackness that was those trees, and the opposite shore; at the shiny blackness where the reflections of the clouds glinted vaguely and disappeared, that was the canal.
+And again I raised my eyes a little, for just across the canal where the shadows massed most heavily, there was that at which I must look more closely.
+And now, as I grew accustomed to the greater blackness and my pupils expanded, I dimly discerned the contours of an old boat or barge, half sunken in the water.

 Surely, there could be no doubt as to the eyes.
-They shone as the eyes of animals shine in the dark, with a phosphorescent gleam, and a glimmer of red!
+They shone as the eyes of animals shine in the dark—with a phosphorescent gleam, and a glimmer of red!
 Well, I had heard that some human eyes have that quality at night.

 But what a place for a human being to be—a girl, too, I was sure.
-That daintily heart-shaped face was the face of a girl, surely; I was seeing it clearer and clearer, either because my eyes were growing more accustomed to peering into the deeper shadows, or because of that phosphorescence in the eyes that stared back at me.
+That daintily heart-shaped face was the face of a girl, surely—I was seeing it clearer and clearer, either because my eyes were growing more accustomed to peering into the deeper shadows, or because of that phosphorescence in the eyes that stared back at me.

-“Hello! who’s there?
+“Hello!
+Who’s there?
 Are you lost, or marooned, and can I help?”

 There was a little pause.
 I was conscious of a soft lapping at my feet.
 A stronger night wind had sprung up, was ruffling the dark waters.
-I had been overwarm, and where it struck me the perspiration turned cold on my body, so that I shivered uncontrollably.
+I had been over-warm, and where it struck me the perspiration turned cold on my body, so that I shivered uncontrollably.

 “You are not alone there?”

 “No, not alone.
-My father lives here with me, but he is deaf, and he sleeps soundly.”
+My father lives here with me, but he is deaf—and he sleeps soundly.”

 Did the night wind blow still colder, as though it came to us from some unseen, frozen sea—or was there something in her tone that chilled me, even as a strange attraction drew me toward her?
 I wanted to draw near to her, to see closely the pale, heart-shaped face, to lose myself in the bright eyes that I had seen shining in the darkness.
-I wanted—I wanted to hold her in my arms, to find her mouth with mine, to kiss it…
+I wanted—I wanted to hold her in my arms, to find her mouth with mine, to kiss it-

 I took a reckless step nearer the edge of the bank.

 “Could I come over to you?”
-I asked.
+I begged.
 “It’s warm, and I don’t mind a wetting.
-It’s late, I know, but I’d like to sit and talk, if only for a few minutes before I go back to town.
+It’s late, I know— but I would give a great deal to sit beside you and talk, if only for a few minutes before I go back to town.

 Was it the unconventionality of my request that made her next words sound like a long-drawn shudder of protest?
 There was a strangeness in the tones of her voice that held me wondering, every time she spoke.

-“No, no. Oh, no!
-You must not come across.”
+“No—no. Oh, no!
+You must not swim across.”

-“Then could I come tomorrow, or some day soon, in the daytime; and would you let me come on board then —or would you come on shore and talk to me, perhaps?”
+“Then—could I come tomorrow, or someday soon, in the daytime; and would you let me come on board then —or would you come on shore and talk to me, perhaps?”